 - Cuisinart CSK-150 1500-Watt Nonstick Oval Electric Skillet

 We think the Presto 06857 is the best electric skillet if you want the best balance between cooking performance and features.
-It is a 16 inch skillet that features a heavy cast aluminum base which is durable and not too heavy.
-This material is great for conducting heat as well as to resistance transformation.
+It is a 16-inch skillet that features a heavy-cast aluminum base which is durable and not too heavy.
+This material is great for conducting heat as well as for resistance transformation.
 We have not had a case where the bottom started warping, which will result in uneven cooking.
 There is a nice deluxe nonstick surface which makes cleaning very easy.

 For those who want an absolute beast in performance, the Cuisinart CSK-150 is the best electric skillet for you.
-The 12 by 15 inch electric skillet has 1500-watts of power to deliver temperatures of up to 450 degrees.
-It heats up the skillet quickly and probably the fastest out of all of the electric skillets we have tested.
+The 12 by 15-inch electric skillet has 1500 watts of power to deliver temperatures of up to 450 degrees.
+It heats up the skillet quickly and is probably the fastest out of all of the electric skillets we have tested.
 One of the common complaints about cooking via electricity is that it takes a long time to warm up the skillet.

-BELLA 12 x 12 inch Electric Skillet with Copper Titanium Coating
+3. BELLA 12 x 12-inch Electric Skillet with Copper Titanium Coating

 The electric skillet is a great way to cook food anywhere you want.
-Skillets are similar to griddles but are used for for stir frying.
+Skillets are similar to griddles but are used for stir-frying.
 Although they don’t have the heating power of a stovetop skillet, they make up for it by bringing in portability superior heat control, and safety.

 There are tons of electric skillets on the market and for the uneducated, it becomes a chore to decide which one is better.
 Some electric skillets are better in certain aspects than others.
 Luckily, we have tested out a bunch of them for you and saved you the trouble.
 Please see below for a list of things we considered when searching for the best electric skillet.

-Durability: The durability of the electric skillet actually affects the performance.
+The durability of the electric skillet actually affects its performance.
 The best electric skillet will generally not warp after many cooking cycles.
-Warping or bend of the skillet creates more opportunities for your food to cook unevenly.
-Also it could create a funnel for liquids to flow to the center.
-For example, this can be annoying for frying eggs if your surface is warped due to a poor quality skillet.
-Your eggs will just start running all over the place once you place it on the skillet.
-Also durability impact the timeframe of replaceable.
+Warping or bending the skillet creates more opportunities for your food to cook unevenly.
+Also, it could create a funnel for liquids to flow to the center.
+For example, this can be annoying for frying eggs if your surface is warped due to a poor-quality skillet.
+Your eggs will just start running all over the place once you place them on the skillet.
+Also, durability impacts the timeframe of replacement.
 Ideally, you want an electric skillet to last several years without having to replace it.